Plug-and-Play Benchmarking of Reinforcement Learning Algorithms for Large-Scale Flow Control: Background and Related Work

-General PDE control benchmarks, such as those proposed by~\citet{bhan-l4dc24,zhang-l4dc24,mouchamps-arxiv25}, focus on low-dimensional or non-fluid systems and do not address the complexities of high-dimensional fluid flows.
+General PDE control benchmarks, such as those proposed by~\citet{bhan-l4dc24,zhang-l4dc24,mouchamps-simpa26}, focus on low-dimensional or non-fluid systems and do not address the complexities of high-dimensional fluid flows.
 Several frameworks have attempted to bridge the gap between CFD solvers and RL algorithms~\cite{pawa-mlst21,kurz-relexi22,xiao-arxiv25}.
 However, they introduce additional software layers for the coupling rather than standardized benchmark environments.

 DRLinFluids~\cite{wang-pof22b} and drlFoam~\cite{weiner-github22} interface with OpenFOAM but are limited to 2D cases (e.g., flow past a cylinder or fluidic pinball), while DRLFluent~\cite{mao_drlfluent_2023} couples RL with the commercial solver Fluent~\cite{ansysfluent}, again focusing on 2D cylinder flows.
 Gym-preCICE~\cite{shams_gym-precice_2023} uses the preCICE coupling library~\cite{chourdakis-precice22} and includes a 2D flow past a cylinder.
+Beacon~\cite{viquerat-as24} offers a purely Python-based environment without external solver dependencies, but remains limited to 2D single-agent scenarios and is not differentiable.
 HydroGym~\cite{lagemann-pmlr25a,lagemann-arxiv25} provides a collection of 2D and 3D flow scenarios, with individual environments depending on different solver backends: FEniCS for 2D simulations, and m-AIA~\cite{maia-zenodo24} for 3D simulations.
 Only the two environments based on JAX~\cite{bradbury-github18} are differentiable.
+While HydroGym provides a valuable platform that couples different CFD backends with RL interfaces, the setup and interaction with complex CFD codes reduce accessibility for non-experts in fluid dynamics.

 \paragraph{Limitations of Existing Benchmarks} Existing AFC benchmarks share several limitations (see Table~\ref{tab:rl_benchmarks}): \begin{enumerate*}[label=(\roman*)] \item they typically depend on external CFD solvers (e.g., OpenFOAM, Fluent, FEniCS, m-AIA), which require complex and often brittle software pipelines and indirect coupling layers that hinder integration with Python RL libraries and complicate long-term maintenance; \item lack of differentiability, despite its potential for accelerating RL training~\cite{xu-iclr22,xing-iclr25,lagemann-pmlr25a} and in DPC~\cite{drgona-jpc22}, \item limited support for multi-agent RL, despite its natural alignment with spatially distributed actuation; and \item predominantly 2D environments, which fail to capture essential 3D flow physics. \end{enumerate*} To our knowledge, no existing benchmark simultaneously provides a standalone implementation, uniform differentiability across all tasks, native multi-agent support, and high-fidelity 3D environments.